Rutherford B. Hayes Presidential Center

 The Rutherford B. Hayes Presidential Center is a complex comprising several buildings related to the life and presidency of Rutherford B. Hayes.
-It is the first presidential library, built in 1916, and one of three such libraries for US presidents during the 19th century.
+It is one of the first presidential libraries, built in 1916.

 History

 Located in Fremont, Ohio, the Rutherford B. Hayes Presidential Center comprises the Rutherford B. Hayes Museum and Library and Spiegel Grove, an estate encompassing the Hayes home, residence to several generations of the Hayes family.
 Opened in 1916, the Rutherford B. Hayes Center Library was one of the first presidential libraries.
 The center is supported by the private foundations, the Ohio Historical Society and Hayes Presidential Center Inc.

 The library holds the 12,000 volume personal library of Rutherford B. Hayes, as well as materials relating to his military and political career, particularly of his presidency from 1877 to 1881.
 It also contains 70,000 volumes plus newspapers and journals from the time of the Civil War to the eve of World War I.

 The library was built by the state of Ohio in 1916, and was expanded in 1922 and in 1968.
-As of 2020, two descendants of President Hayes were serving on the Board of Trustees.
+As of 2020, two descendants of President Hayes were serving on the board of trustees.